 Luke Lydiard making a backcountry morning brew with the GSI Collapsible Java Drip and the MSR Reactor.
 Since this is one of the most portable coffee makers, it is conducive to bringing along on backpacking trips.

 Ease of Use

 The Java Drip is as simple as any pour-over coffee maker.
 It involves inserting a filter, adding coffee, and pouring in water.
-An additional aspect about this brewer that we loved was the wide base that allowed us to brew sturdily atop a more diverse assortment of pots and cups.
-The silicone material was also a breeze to clean, and the collapsible design meant getting packed up and back on the trail was a cinch.
+An additional aspect about this brewer that we love is that the wide base allows you to brew sturdily atop a more diverse assortment of pots and cups.
+The silicone material is also a breeze to clean, and the collapsible design means getting packed up and back on the trail is a cinch.

 The wide base of the Java Drip fits on the Fair Share camping cup where the other drip style's do not.

 While this dripper may not look like a good candidate for larger groups, it's made to serve up to 12 cups at a time by simply filling the cone with more grounds.
 This doesn't always provide the best flavor, so you may prefer to do fewer cups at a time and repeat.
 But if you're in a hurry or filters are scarce, go ahead and load up.

 The Hario V60 and the Collapsible Java Drip go head to head in our taste tests.
 The V60 brews a better-tasting cup, but the Java Drip can make a larger amount all at once.